Super Retail Group (SUL) H1 2026 earnings summary

 H1 2026 earnings summary

-Sales rose 4.2% year-over-year to AUD 2.2 billion, driven by 2.5% like-for-like growth, network expansion, and market share gains in a competitive retail environment.
+Sales increased 4.2% year-over-year to $2.2 billion, driven by 2.5% like-for-like growth and network expansion in a competitive retail environment.

-Supercheap Auto and Macpac delivered strong profit growth, while rebel and BCF saw profit declines due to increased promotional activity, inventory challenges, and project costs.
+Supercheap Auto and Macpac delivered strong profit growth, while rebel and BCF faced profit declines due to increased promotional activity, inventory, and weather disruptions.

-Active club membership grew by 1 million to 13 million, now representing 85% of sales.
+Active club membership grew by 1 million to 13 million, now representing 85% of sales and supporting strong customer engagement.

 Continued investment in omni-channel capabilities, store network expansion, and a new national distribution centre in Victoria.